‘Bold And The Beautiful’ Spoilers For Next Week: Steffy & Zoe Team Up

 The Bold and the Beautiful spoilers for the week of April 6 promise a little fun when Steffy Forrester (Jacqueline MacInnes Wood) and Zoe Buckingham (Kiara Barnes) team up, per She Knows Soaps.
-The two young women may be able to revamp the Intimates’ line with new and exciting ideas.
+The two young women may be able to revamp the Intimates line with new and exciting ideas.

 Steffy & Zoe Bond

 According to The Inquisitr, Steffy and Zoe will continue to bond after the disastrous wedding.
-Zoe surprisingly asked Steffy to be her bridesmaid and she agreed to be there for her on her big day.
+Zoe surprisingly asked Steffy to be her bridesmaid, and she agreed to be there for her on her big day.
 After Thomas Forrester (Matthew Atkinson) was outed at his wedding, Zoe goes back to work.
 She’s grateful that she still has a job after being unemployed for several months and still enjoys modeling.

 Steffy and Zoe will initially talk about Sally Spectra’s (Courtney Hope) illness.
 They find it very strange that Florence Fulton (Katrina Bowden) and Wyatt Spencer (Darin Brooks) have put aside their relationship to be there for Sally.
 Now that everything is out in the open, they don’t understand why Flo hasn’t moved back in.